 The decision to enter rehab for drug or alcohol abuse can be an intimidating one.
 You may know you need help but be concerned about whether you can afford it.

 While it’s completely reasonable to worry about costs, rehab may be much more affordable than you realize.
 Often, insurance covers some or most of the cost of substance abuse treatment.

 The Affordable Care Act made substance abuse treatment an “essential health benefit,” mandating that most insurance plans provide coverage for this type of care.
 How much coverage is provided will depend on the plan and whether the treatment provider is in-network or out-of-network.

 Does Desert Hope Take My Insurance?

 We take many different types of insurance at Desert Hope.
 We also are part of a larger network of addiction treatment facilities run by our parent company, American Addiction Centers, which accept many local insurance providers from around the country.
 You can see some of the medical insurance providers that are in-network with us or our sister facilities below.

 Desert Hope is in-network (INN) with most plans utilizing Behavioral Healthcare Options (BHO).
-Two major partners of BHO are:
+Our major partners of BHO are: